<img height="1" width="1" src="https://www.facebook.com/tr?id=755385498933168&amp;ev=PageView%20&amp;noscript=1">

 In this new map, we answer the question: “What would happen to countries across the globe if a Taiwan Strait crisis occurs.”
 The Taiwan Shock Index (TSI) attributes a Low to Extreme categorical risk rating, indicating the degree to which a China-Taiwan conflict could destabilize a given country.

-To download your copy of the 2024 Global Risk Map and Taiwan Shock Index, complete the form below.
+To download your copy of the Taiwan Shock Index, complete the form below.

 Subscribe Here